akayyath/baa-rnd-pancreas-tumor-segmentation/README.md

-# baa-rnd-pancreas-tumor-segmentation
 # Pancreatic Tumor Detection using MONAI

-This project aims to detect pancreatic tumors using the MONAI library, which provides deep learning tools for medical imaging.
+This project aims to detect and segment pancreatic tumors using the MONAI (Medical Open Network for AI) library, which provides deep learning tools for medical imaging.
 The code in this repository utilizes deep learning models and image processing techniques to automatically identify and localize pancreatic tumors in medical images.

 ## Table of Contents